sherw98/SurvivalAnalysis_BreastCancer_MSKResearch/README.md

 ### Results:

 Among the 305 patients, 28 (9%) were found to have at least one of the three mutations.
 Mutation carriers were more likely to be diagnosed with breast cancer before the age of 50 (P < 0.001) and were more likely to have at least one lymph node involvement (P = 0.04).
 Six outcomes were examined, namely ipsilateral recurrence, contralateral recurrence, distant recurrence, breast cancer-specific survival, disease-free survival, and overall survival.
 The main analysis focused on breast cancer-specific survival.
 Mutation carriers had lower breast cancerspecific survival probability (10-year Kaplan Meier survival probability = 62.4%) compared to non-mutation carriers (10-year Kaplan Meier survival probability = 86.4%; log-rank test P = 0.01).
 In a multivariate Cox proportional hazards regression model including mutation status, age of diagnosis, tumor stage, and node involvement, only tumor stage was significantly associated with breast cancer-specific survival (HR = 2.45, 95% CI = 1.23-4.87, P = 0.01).

-The R Shiny app for estimating breast cancer-specific survival probability is available from the author.
+The *RShiny app* for estimating breast cancer-specific survival probability is available from the author.

+The combined final results can be seen in *results.pdf*

 ### Conclusions: